How to Get Emergency Rent Assistance

 2. Talk to your landlord

 Landlords can sometimes be forgiving if you fall on temporary hard times.
-If you are a good tenant and have a good relationship with your landlord, they may be willing to work with you.
-Ask if they will accept a late payment or if you can pay your rent in installments.
+If you are a good tenant and have a good relationship with your landlord or property manager, they may be willing to work with you.
+Ask if they will accept a late payment or if you can pay any past-due payments in installments.
+It’s advisable to get ahead on financial matters, so if you can speak to your landlord before you miss a payment, they may be more agreeable to your situation.

 3. Reach out to nonprofits